 The mind is so busy trying to categorize everything, this is good, this is bad, this is skillful, this is unskillful.
 The practice is asking us to lean past the labels and look into the nature of experience itself.
 What is this?
 This constellation of feelings that I’m calling anxiety, or boundless joy, or whatever it is?
 And really get curious: We can open up to the actual experience of it.
 Because as Rudolf Steiner said, ‘Unless I love something, it will not reveal itself to me.”

 Part of what makes this possible, is sitting long enough so that we have enough stability of mind, that we get to connect and sustain our attention on one thing, so we’re not all over the place trying to find something comfortable.

 I think when I came to practice, I was starving for an experience of myself.
 This gives me an experience of myself, when I practice with the heart in this way, and I meet whatever is waiting for me in that space.

-This article is excerpted from Vinny Ferraro’s Mind Talks on Mindworks.
-Check out the full talks and much more by downloading the meditation app today.
+This article is excerpted from Vinny Ferraro’s Mind Talks on Mindworks Meditation Courses.
+Check out the full talks and much more by signing up today.